-The historic, Nazi-built Tempelhof Airport, famously defunct, is repurposed as Germany's largest emergency shelter for asylum seekers, arriving mostly from Syria.
-This distinguished, award-winning portrait of a building and its transient inhabitants amounts to an essential study of compassion and the institutional reconstitution of human lives.
+Berlin's historic Tempelhof Airport, a place of transit amplified by Nazi dreams of grandeur, has been repurposed as Germany's largest emergency shelter for asylum seekers, mostly refugees from Syria.
+This distinguished portrait of a building and its transient inhabitants amounts to an essential study of compassion, and the institutional reconstitution of human lives.

 97 minutes - English, German and Arabic with English subtitles